Pseudopolydesmus serratus

 Identification

-Distinguished from other North flat-backed by a combination of morphological features including structure, which has been studied using microCT imaging.
+Distinguished from other North American flat-backed millipedes by a combination of morphological features including structure, which has been studied using microCT imaging.
 The specific epithet "serratus" (meaning saw-toothed or notched) likely refers to a diagnostic serrated or toothed character, possibly on the gonopods or body margins.
-Detailed identification requires examination of male (gonopods), which are -specific in millipedes.
+Detailed identification requires examination of male genitalia (gonopods), which are -specific in millipedes.

 Images